tardate/LittleArduinoProjects/BoldportClub/IxpandO/README.md

 The board design leaves the door open for various configurations.
-I decided to go initially with the default setup of 8 inputs (switches) and 8 outputs (LEDs), with an Arduino sketch to demonstration digital output and interrupt-driven input.
+I decided to go initially with the default setup of 8 inputs (switches) and 8 outputs (LEDs), with an Arduino sketch to demonstrate digital output and interrupt-driven input.

 The MCP23017 is the I²C variant of the chip.
 See [LEAP#313](../../Electronics101/MCP23S17) for a similar demonstration of the MCP23S17 SPI variant.